Zach-Trani/capstone/README.md

-# Stroke Prediction Machine Learning Model - Portfolio Project
+# Stroke Prediction Machine Learning Model
+Dataset can be found at: https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset

 ## Overview
 This project showcases my capstone work in developing a machine learning model to predict the likelihood of stroke occurrences in patients.
 The goal was to transition from a reactive to a preventative approach in healthcare, leveraging data science and machine learning to provide actionable insights for patients and healthcare providers.